Jan-Lubiejewski/GiganciProgramowaniaZadanieCSharp/README.md

  ```
  It's where the underlying C-Sharp code gets executed.

- I based my project on Java and Maven due to easy and fast setup.
-Also I find it to be simmilar to C# (which has been listed in requirements for the job) but I have used Java more lately and felt more comfortable with it as for right now.
+ I based my project on C# as it's listed under job requirement and because I had some previous experience with it.
 As for Selenium I used it because I'm familar with it and from what I gathered during the interview it's also in use in your company.